ethereum/portal-network-specs/README.md

 This network is a pure gossip network and does not implement any form of content lookup or retrieval.

-### Header Gossip Network: New Blocks

-The Header Gossip Network faciliates tracking and following the canonical chain of block headers.

-A [double batched merkle log accumulator](https://ethresear.ch/t/double-batched-merkle-log-accumulator/571) is used to minimize storage overhead while still allowing nodes to verify the historical headers without requiring nodes to store the full history.
-The network also exposes functionality to allow new nodes joining the network to acquire a copy of another node's accumulator.

 ## Network Specifications

 - [uTP over DiscoveryV5](./discv5-utp.md)